 How to get free and cheap cinema tickets

 Here are some ways you can save money on seeing movies on the big screen.

-Love to go to the movies?
-There are plenty of ways you can get free or cheap cinema tickets.
+From Oscar winners to arthouse films, there are plenty of ways to get free or cheap cinema tickets.
 Lights, camera, action...

 Free preview screenings

 Free tickets are often given away to promote new films.
 However only selected titles are previewed so you’ll need to sign up to specific sites to get hold of screening codes as they are released.
 Try See Film First, Show Film First, the Total Film Club and Disney Screenings.
 The Free Movies UK forum is also worth registering for, as members share details of the latest free screenings.

 Students can get hold of tickets to free screenings at Picturehouse cinemas by joining the E4 Slackers Club via Facebook.